You are leaving Lundbeck.com/US

 As one of the only biopharmaceutical companies solely focused on brain health, Lundbeck’s point-of-view is unique and essential to policymaking conversations regarding life sciences innovation considering the significant unmet needs that exist in brain health research.
 Jackie Blankman, senior director of biology, at Lundbeck’s La Jolla Research Center represented Lundbeck’s U.S. R&D footprint.

-Jackie Blankman’s Dedication to Brain Health
+Jackie Blankman’s dedication to brain health

 Always an avid science aficionado, Jackie Blankman majored in Chemistry at Northwestern University before obtaining her PhD in Chemical Biology at Scripps Research, where she focused on revealing the molecular mechanisms of the endocannabinoid system.
 Jackie then joined the biopharmaceutical industry and was part of the team that first brought monoacylglycerol lipase (MAGL) inhibitors into the clinic, where Lundbeck continues to evaluate them for the potential to improve brain health by amplifying endocannabinoid signaling.
 She credits this as one of her most rewarding moments in her career however, the lengthy development process is typical but an unknown reality to many.